HexRweb/GhostHunter-server/README.md

    - While you're free to use the default Client ID provided by Ghost (`ghost-frontend`), we strongly recommend you [create a new one](https://api.ghost.org/docs/ajax-calls-from-an-external-website#section-how-to-edit-the-database) for better security and tracking
  - Client Secret (`clientSecret`) - The Client Secret used to authenticate `clientID` (this is how oAuth works) via the [Ghost API](https://api.ghost.org/)

+Optional Paramaters:

- There is one optional parameter, `includePages`, which is defaulted to `false`.
-Setting this option to anything truthy will add blog pages to the index
+- Include Pages (`includePages`) - defaulted to `false`; setting this option to anything truthy will add blog pages to the index
+- Absolute URLs (`absolute`) - defaulted to `true`; setting this option to anything falsy will return the relative url.
+If you're hosting your blog on a subdomain (i.e. https://www.example.com/blog), you should keep this as true, unless you plan on adding the path to your render template

  #### Example